Weekly Gem #54 Show up 'On Time' to be that much 'Closer to Home'

-Among all these very square buildings (Hundertwasser would not be pleased!) is one curve.
-The arch you can see extends through the inside of the Grand Trunk building, which was owned by the Grand Trunk Western Railroad.
+Among all these very square buildings (Hundertwasser would not be pleased!) is a prominent curve.
+The arch you can see extends into and through the the Grand Trunk building, which was owned by the Grand Trunk Western Railroad.
 They sold tickets here, and thought a two-story arched main floor would be much more appropriate for a railroad ticket office than the original blocky interior design.
+So they ripped out the ceiling (or second floor's floor) and replaced it with a two story arched ceiling.

 'Vintage' small skyscrapers